 In Colorado, “Ditch Weed” refers to weak weed.
 It used to mean under 3% THC.
 Today, ditch in Colorado is anything 15% or less!

 Most cannabis being sold illegally in the UK is super-strength skunk linked to a higher risk of psychotic mental health episodes.
 In 2016, 94% of police seizures were high-potency marijuana, compared to 85% in 2008 and 51% in 2005.

 The United Nations Office on Drugs and Crime (UNODC) summed up the issue in their 2012 report, saying that THC content and the potency of cannabis have been increasing over the past 30 years.
-Higher THC content can increase anxiety, depression, and psychotic symptoms, and can increase the risk of psychotic symptoms, dependence, and increase adverse effects on the respiratory and cardiovascular systems in regular users.
+Higher THC content can increase anxiety, depression, and can increase the risk of psychotic symptoms, dependence, and adverse effects on the respiratory and cardiovascular systems in regular users.
 The increase in THC content is attributed to indoor cultivation and improved breeding.